 The syllabus, which acts as a contract with your students, presents an overview of the course description; course goals and objectives; lists required materials; describes the schedule, assignments, and assessments; clarifies policies (including grading criteria) and expectations; and provides contact information.
 Although the syllabus is a contract, it should not be simply a list of prohibitions.
 Think of it as a communication tool in which your students can read about your expectations of them and develop their ideas about their expectations for you and your class.

-The latest University Senate By-Laws (2021) stipulate that “instructors shall specify what will be taught, when and how it will be taught, when and how learning will be assessed, if, when, and how missed assignments (for which medical documentation cannot be required) will be handled, how grades will be assigned, and (for distance education courses) how student identity will be authenticated” in the syllabus.
+The latest University Senate By-Laws (2022), page 25, stipulate that “instructors shall specify what will be taught, when and how it will be taught, when and how learning will be assessed, if, when, and how missed assignments (for which medical documentation cannot be required) will be handled, how grades will be assigned, and (for distance education courses) how student identity will be authenticated” in the syllabus.
 How to design that syllabus is unique to the faculty.
 (Update: The Senate By-Laws (2023) require instructors to post a link to the Policy on Academic, Scholarly, and Professional Integrity and Misconduct on their syllabi.)

 What to include in a syllabus?